Fountaine Hospital – an architectural mystery in the Dales

 A big thank you for Jane Houlton to solving the mystery finally.
 Her forensic analysis of John Colton’s records and visits to the quarry at Thorpe Fell which provided the Yorkshire stone, the College of Heralds to explore the distinctive coat of arms and delving deep into the Fountaine family archives have given us a definitive answer.

-The architect was William Etty of York, a renowned artist and member of the Royal Academy.
+The architect was William Etty of York, who was actually a former Clerk of Works to Sir John Vanbrugh, which is why so many people thought it was the work of Vanbrugh originally.
 Etty’s other buildings included The frontage of the Mansion House in York, Holy Trinity Church in Leeds and the long since demolished Moot Hall in Leeds.

 Now the mystery is cleared up we can now just enjoy this wonderful building for the majestic piece of architecture that it is.
 I’d recommend a pint outside The Fountaine Inn or a picnic on the village green to enjoy this hidden gem at your leisure.